 Roll Laminator Applications

 Roll laminators work better for high-volume operations or unusual document sizes.
 Film comes on rolls, allowing custom length lamination.
 Print shops and copy centers prefer this flexibility.
+For offices considering heavy-duty applications, resources on the best foil laminators demonstrate specialized equipment designed for advanced finishing techniques.

 However, roll systems require more operator skill.
 Film tension must be correct.
 Cutting requires precision to avoid waste.
 Edge sealing needs separate steps or additional equipment.